Hail91/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?
+The runtime complexity is O(n) since the time it takes to complete scales linearly with number of nodes in the tree.

 2. What is the runtime complexity of `contains`?
+The runtime complexity is O(logn) because we can cut multiple elements out of our search as we cascade down the tree.

 3. What is the runtime complexity of `get_max`?
+The runtime complexity is O(n) because we have have to 'hit' every node in the tree to properly find out what the max is.

 ## Heap